elastic/kibana/README.md

 A [Github Action](https://github.com/elastic/kibana-github-actions/tree/main/backport) around The Backport Tool now exists.
 It makes it a breeze to get automatic backports when pull requests are merged.

+# Backport CLI tool

+The remaining documentation focuses on the Backport CLI tool (not the Github Action) although all configuration options apply to the Github Action too.
+The only difference is that the CLI tool is interactive and run manually locally, where the Github Action runs automatically.

 ## How it works

 1. Select a commit to backport